 Below are some of the questions we’ve gotten from our previous clients:

-Does Premises Liability Only Cover Slip and Falls?
+Does Premises Liability Only Cover Slips and Falls?

 Premises liability incidents cover any accident that happens on another party’s property and results in injuries.
 While slips and falls fall under premises liability law, they are not the same thing and should not be used interchangeably.